 The Nominating & Corporate Governance Committee reviews, at least annually, the performance of each current director and considers the results of such evaluation when determining whether or not to re-nominate such director for an additional term.
 In addition to reviewing the qualifications outlined in the "Director Qualifications" section below, in determining whether to recommend a director for re-election, the Nominating & Corporate Governance Committee also considers the director's past attendance at meetings and participation in and contributions to the activities of the Board of Directors.
-As part of this analysis, the Nominating & Corporate Governance Committee of and time involved in a director's service on other boards or committees.
-Following this review, the Nominating & Corporate Governance Committee nominated and recommended that all current members of the Board of Directors.
+As part of this analysis, the Nominating & Corporate Governance Committee will also take into account the nature of and time involved in a director's service on other boards or committees.
+Following this review, the Nominating & Corporate Governance Committee nominated and recommended that all current members of the Board of Directors be elected to the Board of Directors.